ToshioCP/Gtk4-tutorial/gfm/sec19.md

 - Preference dialog is an independent dialog.
 It is not a descendant widget of the top GtkApplicationwindow `win`.
-Therefore, no child tag of the dialog object.
+Therefore, There's no child tag of the dialog object.
 - There are four properties of the dialog specified.
 GtkDialog is a child object (not child widget) of GtkWindow, so it inherits all the properties from GtkWindow.
 Title, resizable, modal and transient-for properties are inherited from GtkWindow.
 Transient-for specifies a temporary parent window, which the dialog's location is based on.
-- internal-child attribute is used in the child tag above..
+- internal-child attribute is used in the child tag above.
 GtkDialog has a GtkBox child widget.
 Its id is "content_area" in `gtkdialog.ui`, which is the ui file of GtkDialog in gtk4 source files.
 This box is provided to users to add content widgets in it.